malchata/yall.js/README.md

 # yall.js (Yet Another Lazy Loader)
 ### (Y'all need to lazy load images)

-yall.js is a very small image lazy loader for reasonably modern browsers (IE10+ and everything else) that weighs in at 1.03 KB uglified (and even smaller when compressed).
+yall.js is a very small image lazy loader for reasonably modern browsers (IE10+ and everything else) that weighs in at 0.95 KB uglified.
 It depends on `classList`, `querySelectorAll`, supports the `<picture>` element and the `srcset` attribute.
 To use, grab the copy in the `dist` folder.
 If you want to tinker, work with the copy in the `src` folder and transpile with gulp (or babel-cli).

 ## Usage Pattern